tomaszkuriata/tomaszkuriata/README.md

-- 👋 Hi, I’m Tomasz Kuriata
+- 👋 Hi, I’m Tomasz Kuriata and I live in Wroclaw.
-- 👀 I’m interested in ...Photography, meteorology, geology, politic,
+- 👀 I’m interested in ...Photography,new technology, meteorology, geology, politic,
 - 🌱 I’m currently learning ...
-JAVA, English and SQL,
+JAVA myself, English and SQL myself too,
-- 💞️ I’m looking for a place where I can develop as a software tester and perhaps in the future as a programmer.
+- 💞️ I’m looking for a place where I can develop as a software tester and perhaps in the future as a Java programmer.
 - 📫 How to reach me ... kuriata.tom@gmail.com

 <!---